Ainevsia/vscode-forcecomment/README.md

 This is the README for the extension "vscode-forcecomment".
 It can help you to comment from time to time.
 It can also remind you of each tomato!

+## How to get this extionsion

+You can find it in the Vscode extionsion market [Here](https://marketplace.visualstudio.com/items?itemName=Ainevsia.vscode-forcecomment).

+Or you can search the keyword `vscode-forcecomment` in the vscode extension marketplace directly.

 ## Usage

 ### Auto detect uncomment large blocks of codes